Rainy-Day-Landfill/libopenbeard/README.md

 # build instructions

-Like all of my C++ tools, you must use CMAKE to install this.
+Like all of my C++ tools, you must use CMAKE to build this.

 ```apt-get install cmake```